 The balance sheet report summarizes all of the assets, liabilities, and owner’s equity for a business as of a specific point in time, such as December 31, 2018.
 Sign up for our free balance sheet webinar to learn more about how this report works.

 Statement of Cash Flows

-An AR aging report can help you to stay on top of unpaid invoices so you can collect payment in a timely manner and avoid the additional costs of hiring a collection agency.
+An A/R aging report can help you to stay on top of unpaid invoices so that you can collect payment on time and avoid the additional costs of hiring a collection agency.